 - The code for this article is available as a Jupyter notebook (original notebook file)

 A previous version of this post included graphs in the Race section that depicted turnout change by each county’s proportion of all people of color, even though the surrounding discussion was about Black voters specifically.
 The same graphs also used turnout change from 2012 to 2016, despite illustrating a point about the 2018 election.

-These graphs have been replaced with graphs of the counties’ proportion of Black people and the turnout change from 2014 to 2018.
+These graphs have been replaced with graphs of the counties’ proportion of only Black people and the turnout change from 2014 to 2018.
 This mistake doesn’t change any of the overall conclusions in the post and affects only one of the minor points: the trendline for the second graph is no longer nearly flat.
 Even so, I apologize for the errors — conflating Black people with people of color as a whole contributes to the false idea that people of color are a monolith.